PDFs by language

-Conventional surgery makes large incisions (or cuts) through the skin, muscle, and other layers of the body.
-When most people think of surgery, they picture a doctor using a scalpel and other surgical instruments to cut into and remove, repair, or replace parts of the body affected by disease.
-Learn more about conventional cancer surgery in How Surgery Is Used for Cancer.
+When people think of surgery, they usually think of a surgeon making large incisions (cuts) through the skin, muscle, and other layers.
+Or, they picture a doctor using a surgical knife (scalpel) and other surgical instruments to cut into and remove, repair, or replace parts of the body affected by disease.
+This standard or traditional kind of surgery is called conventional surgery.
+You can learn more about it in How Surgery Is Used for Cancer.

-Newer surgical techniques are less invasive, use different types of surgical instruments, and lead to less pain and shorter recovery times.
+Newer surgical techniques are less invasive, meaning they use different types of surgical instruments, usually need smaller incisions, and lead to less pain and shorter recovery times.
 Some of these techniques are described here.

 A laser is a highly focused and powerful beam of light energy which can be used for very precise surgical work.
 It can be used instead of a blade or scalpel to cut through tissue.
 It can also be used to burn and destroy (vaporize) tumors or precancerous growths and treat cancers of the cervix, penis, vagina, vulva, lung, and skin.

-Some laser surgery involves less cutting and damage (they’re less invasive) than standard surgery.
-For instance, with fiber optics and special scopes the laser can be directed inside a natural body opening without having to make a large cut.
+Even though burning with a laser sounds very damaging, laser surgery involves less cutting and damage because it's less invasive than conventional surgery.
+For instance, with fiber optics and special scopes, the laser can be directed inside a natural body opening without having to make a large cut.
 The laser is then precisely aimed to destroy the tumor.

 Lasers are also used in a type of surgery called photoablation or photocoagulation to destroy tissues or seal tissues or blood vessels.
 This type of surgery is often used to relieve symptoms, such as when large tumors block the windpipe (trachea) or swallowing tube (esophagus), causing problems breathing or eating.